Google ADK vs LangGraph 2026: I Installed Both and Compared Them Side by Side

 ADK optimizes for “build an agent system fast and deploy it to GCP.”
 LangGraph optimizes for “precisely control the state transitions in your agent.”

 The mistake I see in most framework comparisons is ranking by feature count.
-ADK has a CLI, eval, and deployment — so it wins?
-No. The real question is: does the framework’s growth direction match my agent’s complexity growth direction?
+ADK has a CLI, eval, and deployment, so it wins?
+No. The real question is whether the framework’s growth direction matches my agent’s complexity growth direction.

 If a simple pipeline will evolve toward complex branching, choose LangGraph early.
 If the goal is fast delivery within the Google Cloud ecosystem, ADK removes a lot of friction.